Max: The 34 Absolute Best TV Shows to Watch

-The most highly rated TV shows on Max, plus what's coming out in June.
+The most highly rated TV shows on Max, plus what's arriving in June.

 Need something to binge?